Ultimate Guide on How To Find a Literary Agent

 Maybe is better than no.

 A literary agent may reply with an R&R – which means Revise and Resubmit.
 This means you need to make some edits for them to consider accepting your manuscript.
-You can work with this, but it doesn’t mean you have to.
+But you don’t have to make these changes.

 You may not like the direction your story will take with these edits, and that could mean this is not the agent for you.